Our Commintment of Quality

 8 - Using natural and vegetarian fillers, binders and excipients.

-9 - Granulating certain nutrients to ensure uniform mixture of ingredients.
+9 - Granulating certain nutrients to ensure a uniform mixture of ingredients.

 10 - Manufacturing in dehumidified rooms to prevent damaging moisture from affecting nutrients.